reactjs/react.dev/content/docs/optimizing-performance.md

 <img src="https://cloud.githubusercontent.com/assets/1135523/24347510/d5268fdc-12d8-11e7-83fb-643e789a6814.png" style="max-width:100%; margin-top:20px;" alt="List of highlight update colors" />

-You could use `shouldComponentUpdate()` to define when a component's `render()` method can get called, but it's recommended you instead use the `React.PureComponent` helper to create your components, you can read about it just a bit further on in [Avoiding Reconciliation](https://reactjs.org/docs/optimizing-performance.html#avoid-reconciliation).
+You could use `shouldComponentUpdate()` to define when a component's `render()` method can get called, but instead it's recommended you use the `React.PureComponent` helper to create your components, you can read about it just a bit further on in [Avoid Reconciliation](https://reactjs.org/docs/optimizing-performance.html#avoid-reconciliation).

 ## Virtualize Long Lists